rSkogeby/logs-analysis/README.md

 Each question is answered in a separate appropriately named function through a single select query to the database.
 The function returns a generator object from which a list containing a formatted string is acquired upon iteration.
 The list is then joined in main() before being printed to the terminal.

 ## Usage
-Install Vagrant.
-Clone this repository into your vagrant directory.
-Download the newsdata.zip file and extract its contents into vagrant/logs-analysis diretory. cd into  vagrant/logs-analysis and run
+Install Vagrant and VirtualBox.
+Download the VM Configuration.
+Clone this logs-analysis into the FSND-Virtual-Machine/vagrant directory from the VM Configuration.
+Download the newsdata.zip file and extract its contents into the logs-analysis diretory. cd into  FSND-Virtual-Machine/vagrant and run
 ``` bash
 vagrant up
 vagrant ssh
 ```
-In Vagrant run
+When successfully connected to Vagrant run

 ``` bash
 cd /vagrant/logs-analysis